PicGo/vs-picgo/README.md

   <details>
   <summary>
-  <b>BIG NEWS: from 2.0.0, We can customize the settings in vscode settings</b>
+  <b>BIG NEWS: from 2.0.0, We can customize the settings in VSCode settings</b>
   </summary>

   ![20190406155436.png](https://i.loli.net/2019/04/06/5ca85b3f1b952.png)

   </details>

-  - Use external configuration file
+  - Use an external configuration file

     <details>
     <summary>